Alex Verdugo: Minor leagues

-Verdugo attended Sahuaro High School in Tucson, Arizona.
 The Los Angeles Dodgers selected Verdugo in the second round of the 2014 Major League Baseball draft.
 He signed with the Dodgers, forgoing his commitment to play college baseball at Arizona State University.
-In 49 games for the Arizona League Dodgers, he hit .347 and was awarded with post-season Arizona League All-Star honors and Baseball America Rookie league all-star honors.
-He was assigned to the Class-A Great Lakes Loons of the Midwest League to start 2015.
+In 49 games for the Arizona League Dodgers, he hit .347 and was awarded with post-season Arizona League All-Star honors and Baseball America Rookie league All-Star honors.
+He was assigned to the Single-A Great Lakes Loons of the Midwest League to start 2015.
 He was selected to the post-season all-star team after he hit .295 in 101 games.
-Verdugo also received a late season promotion to the Advanced-Class A Rancho Cucamonga Quakes of the California League where he played in 23 games and hit .385.
+Verdugo also received a late season promotion to the High-A Rancho Cucamonga Quakes of the California League where he played in 23 games and hit .385.
 He also hit for the cycle in a game against the Lancaster JetHawks on August 27.
 He was named the organization's minor league player of the year.